1904 Florida State College football team: Week 1: Georgia Tech

 The season opened with a 35–0 defeat at the hands of coach John Heisman's Georgia Tech team.
 At the start of the contest, Georgia Tech tried line bucking to no avail.
 Then a run off tackle by Tech's fullback Clarke went 70 yards for a touchdown.
 Lob Brown and Davies played well.

 The starting lineup for Florida State was: Johnston (left end), Liddell (left tackle), Mullin (left guard), Williams (center), Buckholz (right guard), McCord (right tackle), Pulliston (right end), Murray (quarterback), Watson (left halfback), Wells (right halfback), and Walther (fullback).

 Week 2: Florida

-Florida State College's 23–0 victory over the Blue and White of the University of Florida at Lake City was its third shutout in a row over their in-state rivals.
-Fans in Lake City were bitterly disappointed, and a local newspaper urged that "the university team should be made stronger before it attempts to play again.
 Florida State scored a touchdown in a "hotly contested" first half, and three more in the second half.
 Time of game: First half, 25 minutes; second half, 20 minutes.

 Week 3: Savannah Athletic Association

-The Savannah Athletic Association, "always considered one of the strongest in the South", was larger and more experienced than Florida State team, but their 6–0 victory "was hard won".
+In 1904, the Atlanta Constitution wrote that Savannah Athletic Association was "considered one of the strongest in the South".